 Aside from my academic interests, I have other hobbies.
 I am an avid swimmer, I swam competitively throughout high school and still get up early at least four days a week hop in a pool and get a workout in.
 When I have more time, I also enjoy surfing and bodyboarding.
 I volunteer as a deckhand from time to time on a dive boat, and am currently working on my master diver certification.
 I try and travel as much as my schedule and funds allow, and have visited many of the national and state parks located in California.
 I have also been to several other states, and look forward to exploring more in the coming future.

-California State University-Long Beach - Current Grad Student, Biology
+Graduate Degree: California State University-Long Beach - Current Grad Student, Biology, General

 Elementary School Math